What to expect from a psychiatrist?

 When you see a psychiatrist, they may ask you various questions depending on the reason for your visit.

 Generally, they will start by asking about your personal history, family history, and current symptoms.
-This can include questions about your mood, energy level, sleep patterns, appetite, and more.
+It can include questions about your mood, energy level, sleep patterns, appetite, and more.

 They may also ask about your past experiences with mental health treatment, medications or supplements you are currently taking, and substance use.
-It’s important to be honest and open with your psychiatrist so that they can make an accurate diagnosis and create an effective treatment plan.
+It’s important to be honest and open with your psychiatrist to make an accurate diagnosis and effective treatment plan.

 Additionally, your psychiatrist may ask about your lifestyle habits, such as exercise, diet, and stress level.
-This can help them understand any factors that may be contributing to your mental health concerns.
+It can help them understand any factors that may be contributing to your mental health concerns.

-Overall, the goal of the psychiatrist is to gather as much information as possible to help diagnose and treat any mental health conditions you may be experiencing.
+Overall, the psychiatrist’s goal is to gather as much information as possible to help diagnose and treat any mental health conditions you may be experiencing.
 Remember, you are in a safe and confidential space, and your psychiatrist is there to help you.

 Things to Never Say to a Psychiatrist